UPDATED Oct 7/20

 This is rare but it does happen, but it is not from the soda ash.
 Fabrics are often pretreated and contain substances which can leach out or react with the mordant.
 When used on it’s own Maiwa’s gallnut extract is usually a clear/colourless tannin.
 I would suggest trying other cotton fibres from different sources and comparing the results.

-I mordant EVERYTHING first.
+After scouring, I mordant EVERYTHING, according to fibre type.
 I *know* substantive dyes like indigo and walnut don’t require mordanting, but given that i use a lot of dyes that do need it, i’d rather have everything pre-done in case i grab the wrong chunk.
 Pre mordanting will not hurt substantive dyes.
 Some may be stripped out by a chemical indigo vat, but you should mordant again after indigo if you are going to overdye with another natural dye.

 HOW to scour?
 Maiwa: https://cdn.shopify.com/s/files/1/1086/6542/files/natural_dyeing.pdf?2077475857497476456 NOTE: different scour methods for cellulose vs protein fibres.
 I use neutral soap and soda ash, or neutral soap and borax, or just neutral soap, depending on what i have handy, and depending on the fibre type.